abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 Note the use of [[nbdbuf]].
 As mentioned in the documentation of the variable, high energy states are difficult to convergence
 and the NSCF cycle may require a significant number of iterations to reach [[tolwfr]] for all states
 although low-energy states converge much faster.
-To avoid wasting precious computing time, we use a buffer that that is ~10% of [[nband]].
+To avoid wasting precious computing time, we use a buffer that is ~10% of [[nband]].
 This reduces significantly the wall-time as the NSCF calculation completes when
 only the first [[nband]] - [[nbdbuf]] states are converged within the given [[tolwfr]].
 Obvisouly, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.
-The same trick is highly recommend when performing $GW$ calculations.
+The same trick is highly recommended when performing $GW$ calculations.

 !!! important

     For mobility calculations, it is possible to reduce significantly the cost of the WFK computation
     by restricting the NSCF calculation to the $\kk$-points inside the electron (hole) pockets.
     Unfortunately, this optimization is not possible when computing the real part of the self-energy.
     On the other hand, ZPR calculations can take advange of the Sternheimer method to reduce the number
     of bands required to converge.

 ## Our first ZPR calculation